Stellify-Software-Ltd/stellify/README.md

 }
 ```

-It's important to note that additional fields exist in the same row, these fields tend to contain data we would wish to use in queries, such as `date_created`.
+It's also important to note that additional fields exist in the same table row in which we store these definitions, these fields tend to contain data we would wish to use in queries, such as `date_created`.
 You can view the table structures we use at Stellisoft in this repository, under the `database/migrations` directory.

 And here's example of how we would store the token "for" in PHP: